bg-write/chatGPT-cheatsheet/README.md

 _This_ is how we finally begin talking to ChatGPT - by creating a `completion`.
 This basic `openai.ChatCompletion.create()` method includes the following:

-- `model`: the specific GPT-3 language model we're using
+- `model`: the specific GPT-3 language model we're using.
-- `messages`: our chat history
+- `messages`: our chat history.
-- `max_tokens`: the max number of tokens to generate in a response
+- `max_tokens`: the max number of tokens to generate in a response.
-- `n`: the number of responses to return at a time
+- `n`: the number of responses to return at a time.
-- `stop`: define any specific conditions that'll stop a response
+- `stop`: define any specific conditions that'll stop a response.
 - `temperature`: the level of randomness in a generated response (from 0 to 1, the closer to 1 - the "higher" the temperature - the more random the response)

 ```python